Bio content provided by individual

 Katelin Zelon is a New York City based choreographer, teacher, and performer.

 Katelin holds a Bachelor’s of Science in American Dance Pedagogy from Oklahoma City University, where she helped found, co-direct, and choreograph the university’s first and second Broadway Fun for Funds, an annual fundraiser for Aids and HIV awareness.
-Katelin is also a proud graduate of Broadway Dance Center’s Summer Intern Program (Now the Summer Professional Semester), where she was ment...read more
+Katelin is also a proud graduate of Broadway Dance Center’s Summer Intern Program, where she was mentored by an esteemed faculty including ...read more

 Katelin’s Theater ABW provides dancers a positive environment to explore and connect with the history, foundation, and technique of theater dance.